Artistic Research Project – presentation at ADMA, Sint Lucas School of Art, KdG, Antwerp

 I have started the process of initiating the start of Y Commons: a collective of artists, educators and therapists with varied backgrounds and expertise – sharing common concerns about the environmental and ecological crises and environmental, social injustice.
 We work in holistic ways, share interests in learning from each-others experiences and exploring possible forms of collective action.
 Eight of us began our process in June 2020, through conversation, gathering and learning how to share and how to be together during times of physical distancing and social restrictions under the current Covid19 pandemic.

-The research methodologies described below have been interrupted and significantly altered during the current pandemic.
+The research methodologies have been interrupted and significantly altered during the current pandemic.
 Projects and research processes were put on hold and research questions had to be reconsidered.
 My participatory, inclusive research method that is built on dialogue and exchange, had new, pressing questions emerging: how can we work together when we can not be together?
 The new attempts at re-connecting with people are Distanced Dialogues: mainly digital connections, written exchanges, sharing of archives.
-How long can online connections be maintained meaningfully for long term, durational projects?
+How long can online and remote connections be maintained meaningfully for long term, durational projects?

 Conversation and Dialogue as Relational Research Practice:

 My research process is dialogical, built on conversation and exchange with the aim to learn and listen to experiences of others.
 This manifests through visits to commoning artists, ongoing social art projects and building connections with arts organizations.